Lab 2: Programming Hardware

 the input and output pins are connected intelligently when we download

 You will want to have the DE1 User Manual handy when assigning pins.

-Use the popup menus for each pin to set them to the desired values.
-Connect the clock to the 27MHz clock input.
-Connect the reset to a push button.
-Connect the four outputs to segments 2, 3, 4, and 6 of seven segment display 0.
+Use the popup menus (or just type the names) in the location field for each pin to set them to the desired values, or just type the pin name into the pin field.
+Connect the clock to the first push button.
+Connect the reset to the second push button.
+Connect the four outputs to four LEDs.

 When you have completed the lab assignment, go ahead and get started on the second project.